trilliwon/ABL/_posts/2100-08-19-doing-list.md

 ---

-# Introduction to Computer Science and Programming Using Python Resume Course
+# Introduction to Computer Science and Programming Using Python

 ## Week 1: Python Basics
   - [x] 1.
 Introduction to Python [DONE]